Man in critical condition after Newport house fire

 Crews quickly located the victim inside the home, according to Newport Fire Marshal Wayne Clark.

-The fire remains under investigation, but Clark said it appears to be accidental.
+“They found heavy fire in the back of the house, so they made an aggressive attack, made an aggressive attack to the kitchen area and found one person inside who was removed from the home,” Clark said.

-An Eyewitness News crew is on the scene and will bring you updates both online and on the air.
+The fire was extinguished in about fifteen minutes.
+At this time, investigators say it appears to be accidental.